 3. Let the responders know that you want a “full-bore” saline solution to be delivered intravenously.
 This combats a potential shut-down of your kidney functions.
 I’d never heard about this before, but I found an interesting newspaper story mentioning it.
 This is a piece of information any desert dweller or visitor should know.

 Even with proper, prompt treatment, a rattlesnake strike involving a discharge of venom is what Gunn describes as “a grievous wound.”
 Bite victims can be out of commission for up to two weeks.
 The first few days are painful, and might include some serious swelling, edema and skin blisters.

-I’d also add that you should stay calm in the event of a rattlesnake bite, hike with a GPS and preferably hike in a group.
+And you should stay calm in the event of a rattlesnake bite, hike with a GPS and preferably hike in a group.
 And you should NOT try sucking venom from the wounds.
 It might seem obvious to all but those who have watched too many spaghetti westerns.
 Just don’t do it.
 And don’t apply anything cold or icy to the wound.

 Something else you should consider: If you hike with a dog, keep it leashed.
 Not only is it the rule in Maricopa County parks, it’s common courtesy – and not just for other trail users: It’s the good thing to do for your furry friend, too.
 Don’t be responsible for your dog getting a rattlesnake bite.
 As their human, it’s up to you to protect them.
 They’re part of your family, so be good to them and keep ’em leashed.

 Before I sign off, here are a few more tips.